Bake Your Own Bread!

 Freshly baked bread, 2 loaves and four buns cooling, butter dish

-Just look how lovely my loaves turned out, and I made some buns at the same time, using the same recipe.
+Just look how lovely my loaves turned out, and I made some buns at the same time, using this simple recipe, courtesy of Fleischmann (scroll down a bit for the recipe).

 If you've never done it, now is the time to bake your own bread and save money—you don't have to rely on the grocery stores' high-priced breads.